 – Besides the lack of any mention about raising the dead, notice how mh is written with the eta forming a downward swoosh.
 Also notice how eta is only implied (by a diacritical mark) in the word τροφῆς.

 – Notice the outos followed by ouk (with stacked ou) in v.
 24.

-– The copyist of 260 did not contract huios ("son") into a sacred name very often, unlike what is seen in most manuscripts.
+– The copyist of 260 did not contract huios ("son") into a sacred name very often.
 Also notice the stacked letters at the end of ponerou.

 – Even in the triune baptismal formula, huiou is not contracted.
 Also notice how the letters in v.
 20 are written in a centered vortex.
 And notice how the nu is written in Amen at the very end of verse 20.